appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/ext-libraries.md

     ```javascript
     const workbook = new ExcelJS.Workbook();
     ```
-  * Use the `workbook` variable to perform operations on it.
+  * Use the `workbook` variable to perform operations provided by the library on it.

 ## Library compatibility